holoviz/panel/doc/how_to/migrate/from_streamlit.md

 pn.panel("Hello World").servable()
 ```

-You always include `pn.extension` to configure the application.
+You must always include `pn.extension` to configure the application.

-You don't have to provide any arguments to `pn.extension`, but I thought you might be interested in
+You don't have to provide any arguments to `pn.extension`, but we recommend you at least configure
-configuring

 - the `sizing_mode` to `stretch_width` in order to achieve responsiveness.
 - a `template` to get a familiar layout with a *main* area and an (optional) *sidebar* area.

-You use `pn.panel` similarly to `st.write` to *magically* display
+You use `pn.panel` in the same way as `st.write` to *magically* display
 Python objects like (markdown) strings, dataframes, plots and more.
 Check out the
 {py:function}`pn.panel <panel.panel.base.panel>` API Reference for the
 details.